Israel2000/javascript-code-test/README.md

    - **Components**: Directives with a template.
    - **Structural directives**: Change the DOM layout by adding or removing elements. (eg. ngIf, ngFor...)
    - **Attribute directives**: Change the appearance or behavior of an element, component, or another directive. (eg. ngClass, ngStyle...)
+**Control Flow Template** - build-in control flow for the template in angular 17.
+   - this is the replacement of structural directive.
+   - Syntax @if, @else, @for, and @switch
+   -
 2. **What is the purpose of the *ngFor directive?**
    The Angular *ngFor directive iterates over a list of items and displays them in the template.
 Example: